CesiumGS/cesium-ion-blender-addon/README.md

   <img src="https://github.com/AnalyticalGraphicsInc/cesium/wiki/logos/Cesium_Logo_Color.jpg" width="50%" />
 </p>

-The Cesium ion Blender add-on enables you to publish and stream even the most massive of 3D Models on the web with 3D Tiles.
+The Cesium ion Blender add-on enables you to effortlessly publish and stream 3D models on the web.

-With 3D Tiles, even multi-gigabyte models can be streamed to any device without having to download the entire model up front.
-By loading 3D Tiles into CesiumJS, you can fuse your model with other datasets, add geospatial context to place it at a real world location, or overlay additional details and analysis.
+Leveraging Cesium ion and the power of 3D Tiles, even multi-gigabyte models can be streamed to any device without having to download the entire tileset up front.
+By visualizing 3D Tiles with CesiumJS, you can fuse your models with other datasets, add geospatial context to place it at a real world location, or overlay additional details and analysis.

 Learn more at https://cesium.com